Umuzi-org/ACN-syllabus/content/onboarding/learners/welcome/_index.md

 # **Now for a little bit of admin before we move forward!**

 Have you completed the below pre-onboarding task list?
-**If not**, check your first email from Rivo for the links you need to complete the required forms and upload the documents requested.
+**If not**, check your first email from us for the links you need to complete the required forms and upload the documents requested.
 **Complete this task before moving on to the next card.**

 - [ ] Payroll Info form